1.2 System Requirements and Prerequisites for Standalone Installation (Non-Docker)

 Certificates

-• Obtain a pkcs12 server certificate with the private key to encrypt/decrypt data exchange between the client and the Identity Console server.
-From Identity Console 1.7.2 onwards users can generate server certificate during the installation process.
+• Obtain a pkcs12 server certificate with the private key to encrypt/decrypt data exchange between the client and the OpenText Identity Console server.
+From OpenText Identity Console 1.7.2 onwards users can generate server certificate during the installation process.
 This server certificate is used to secure the http connection.
-You can use server certificates generated by any external CA. For more information, see Creating Server Certificate Objects.
-The server certificate should contain the Subject Alternative Name with IP address and DNS of the Identity Console server.
+You can use server certificates generated by any external CA. For more information, see Creating a Server Certificate Object.
+The server certificate should contain the Subject Alternative Name with IP address and DNS of the OpenText Identity Console server.
 Once the server certificate object is created, you must export it in .pfx format.

-Once you are ready, proceed with installing Identity Console.
-For more information, see Deploying Standalone Identity Console (Non-Docker).
+Once you are ready, proceed with installing OpenText Identity Console.
+For more information, see Installing Standalone OpenText Identity Console (Non-Docker).

 1.2.2 (Optional) Prerequisite for OSP Configuration